-Python is widely used in solutions that process and analyze large datasets.
+Python is widely used in quantitative finance - solutions that process and analyze large datasets, big financial data.
 Libraries such as Pandas simplify the process of data visualization and allow carrying out sophisticated statistical calculations.
 Thanks to libraries such as Scikit or PyBrain, Python-based solutions are equipped with powerful machine learning algorithms that enable predictive analytics which are very valuable to all financial services providers.

 Finance organizations build payment solutions and online banking platforms with Python as well.
 Venmo is an excellent example of a mobile banking platform that has grown into a full-fledged social network.
 Thanks to its simplicity and flexibility, Python comes in handy for developing ATM software that enhances payment processing.

 Every business that sells cryptocurrency needs tools for carrying out cryptocurrency market analysis to get insights and predictions.
 The Python data science ecosystem called Anaconda helps developers to retrieve cryptocurrency pricing and analyze it or create visualizations.
 That's why most web applications that deal with cryptocurrency analysis take advantage of Python.

 Stock markets generate massive amounts of data that require a lot of analysis.
 And that's where Python helps as well.
 Developers can use it to create solutions that identify the best trading strategies and offer actionable, predictive analytical insights into the condition of specific markets.
 Use cases include algorithmic trading in fintech products,

 The financial services industry is a challenging one.
 Organizations that want to compete on the market need to develop products that are secure, functional, and fully compliant with state and international regulations.
 Attention to detail is critical as well because these solutions almost always include integrations with institutions, services, and bank API connections that need to run smoothly.